kizunanocoin/docs/docs/integration-guides/build-options.md

 --8<-- "directory-locations.md"

 ??? tip "Moving directory locations"
     Some users desire to change the blockchain download location.
-A solution is available for the no gui nano_node (see https://github.com/nanocurrency/nano-node/issues/79), but no concrete solution is available for the GUI client.
+A solution is available for the no gui kizunano_node (see https://github.com/nanocurrency/nano-node/issues/79), but no concrete solution is available for the GUI client.
 However, a workaround can be acheived via the use of symbolic links.
 Below is a short tutorial for Windows builds:

-    1. Rename/delete the Nano directory in your `appdata` Local directory (if you haven't run the wallet yet, skip this step).
+    1. Rename/delete KIZUNANO COIN directory in your `appdata` Local directory (if you haven't run the wallet yet, skip this step).
 This is necessary because the command to create a symbolic link in windows will fail if the the input directory already exists.
     1. Decide on where you want to store the blockchain and create a symbolic link.
-The command is (in an administrative command-prompt): `mklink /d "C:\Users\<user>\AppData\Local\Nano\" "E:\Some\Other\Directory"`.
-This command creates a symbolic link for a directory (`/d`) that 'redirects' all requests for files/directories in the `Local\Nano` directory to the `Other\Directory`.
+The command is (in an administrative command-prompt): `mklink /d "C:\Users\<user>\AppData\Local\Kizunanocoin\" "E:\Some\Other\Directory"`.
+This command creates a symbolic link for a directory (`/d`) that 'redirects' all requests for files/directories in the `Local\Kizunanocoin` directory to the `Other\Directory`.
 This means that a file created in the input directory will actually be in the output directory (on the other disk).
     1. Verify it works.
-Create a file in your Nano directory in your appdata, and you should see it appear in the directory you linked it to (and vice-versa).
+Create a file in your KIZUNANO COIN directory in your appdata, and you should see it appear in the directory you linked it to (and vice-versa).
 If you have old wallets or a partially-downloaded blockchain, copy them back into the local directory.
 Start the wallet.

 ---